Board of Directors

-Gillian Akai, LL.B., M.B.A., Chair
+Gillian Akai, LL/B, M.B.A., Chair

 Kristine Dorward, M.B.A., B.Sc., 1st Vice-Chair

 Ms. Dorward has worked in the pharmaceutical and biotechnology industry for more than 20 years.
 She recently held positions involving strategic planning, licensing, marketing and market access.
 Kristine has contributed to the evaluation and commercial launch of therapeutics in a variety of disciplines, including hematology, pulmonology, psychiatry and neurology.
-As part of her clinical and commercial drug development work in specialty health care and rare diseases, Kristine has developed advocacy and educational campaigns to support those impacted by lesser-known conditions; during this time Kristine became interested in hydrocephalus and spina bifida.
-Having served on boards of private and public companies, Kristine is committed to supporting and advancing the mandate of Hydrocephalus Canada.
+As part of her clinical and commercial drug development work in specialty health care and rare diseases, Kristine has developed advocacy and educational campaigns to support those impacted by lesser-known conditions; suring this time Kristine became interested in hydrocephalus and spina bifida.
+Having served on boards of private and public companies, Kristine is committed to supporting and advocating the mandate of Hydrocephalus Canada.

 Stephen Rex, BCom, CPHR, 2nd Vice-Chair